se2crid/YCode/README.md

 ## Installation

 YCode is currently in development and not recommended for use.
 However, if you want to try it out, your feedback would be greatly appreciated!

+You can download the latest build from [actions](https://github.com/nab138/YCode/actions/workflows/build.yml)

 ## How it works